-- 1. Copies of the dissertation in the form in which the candidate's dissertation advisor and the candidate expect it to be defended shall be made available to all members of the dissertation committee, and placed in the departmental office, at least 4 weeks prior to the date of the oral defense. - 2.
-An announcement of the place and time of the oral defense shall be presented to the Office of Graduate Studies and posted around the department at least 2 weeks prior to the date of the oral defense.
+- 1. Copies of the dissertation in the form in which the candidate's dissertation advisor and the candidate expect it to be defended shall be made available to all members of the dissertation committee, and placed in the departmental office, at least four weeks prior to the date of the oral defense. - 2.
+An announcement of the place and time of the oral defense shall be presented to the Office of Graduate Studies and posted around the department at least two weeks prior to the date of the oral defense.
+The oral defense may be conducted remotely if the student or members of the dissertation committee cannot all be physically present on campus on the defense date.
+The department must be given at least two weeks notice if this is to be the case.